AipuAmeh/social-network/README.md

 ## Usage

 This application runs by simply typing ```nodemon run watch``` into the integrated terminal to start the server.
 User and Thought data will be seeded into the database to begin.
-Once data has been seeded, you can test your routes using any of the CRUD methods.
+Once data has been seeded, you can test your routes in Insomnia using any of the CRUD methods!

 ## Credits